Executive Summary

 There is a third question: If not, then what?

-In response to those question, and particularly the third, we begin a major revision of our basic program.
-After three years, with a theme for each year, in January 2020 we begin a systematic inventory of our community’s numerous accomplishments.
-We begin to plan a Vision 2050 exercise.
+In response to those questions, and particularly the third, we begin a major revision of our basic model resulting in this Blueprint.
+We also updated a systematic inventory of our community’s numerous accomplishments and resources, Sustainable Happy Valley, (link).

-1. Update our master plan to reflect the current state of the community.
+1. Update our master plan to reflect the emerging challenges.

-2. Access the adequacy of our response, i.e., the two questions.
+2. Access the adequacy of our response to these conditions.

 3. Shift focus to achieving a more robust community ecosystem with the objectives of safety, security and stability over the long term.